 The career path for graduates with a law enforcement degree is clear: most will pursue careers in law enforcement at the local, state, or federal level.
-Opportunities are available with city and county police forces, state law enforcement agencies, and federal organizations including the FBI, DEA and U.S. Immigrations and Customs Enforcement.
+Opportunities are available with city and county police forces, state law enforcement agencies, and federal organizations including the FBI, DEA, and ICE.
 Job titles in law enforcement include:

 - Police officer

 - FBI agent

 - Sheriff’s deputy